GICF-E/Nightmare/README.md

 ### Special Scenes
 Some specific scenes in Nightmare will have certain effects on the player.
 For example, in water, players will be forced to crouch, cannot jump, and will play the sound of moving in water when moving.
 For all scenes entered by the player and at this time the height of the ceiling is less than the standing height of the player, the player will be forced to crouch.
 Even if the user releases `[Control]/[Left Shoulder]`, as long as the user does not press `[Control]/[Left Shoulder]` after leaving the scene, the player will automatically re-enter the standing state.

+<h2 id="section6">Archive System</h2>

+### System Overview
+The save system of Nightmare adopts a simple and efficient method to save and load players' game progress.
+By serializing the player's position, health value, weapon status, and other information into JSON format and saving it to a file, the game's save and load functions are implemented.
+This not only ensures data persistence but also facilitates data management and migration.

+### Creation of Save Files
+To exit the game, users need to press the `Esc` key or switch window focus.
+Nightmare will capture and listen to these actions and automatically trigger the save process when these behaviors occur, theoretically covering all possible situations except for force quitting.
+This process involves collecting various information about the current game state, including but not limited to the player's position, character's orientation, current health value, weapons owned and their statuses (such as current ammo), enemy statuses, and other factors that may affect game progress.
+This information will be serialized and saved to a local file so that these states can be reloaded later.

+### Loading Saves
+When a player starts the game and a save file has already been saved, the game will read the previously saved save file and deserialize the information in the save, restoring the game state to the state at the time of the save.
+This means that the player's position, health value, weapon status, enemies' positions and statuses, and more will be restored, allowing players to continue the game from the exact point they left off.

+### Clearing Saves
+Players may wish to restart the game or need to clear existing saves in some cases.
+For this, we provide a feature to clear saves, allowing players to delete the current save file.
+You can find it in `Main Menu - Clear Saves` or `Esc - Clear Saves`.
+Nightmare will first ensure that the save file exists before performing the operation; otherwise, it will not proceed.

+***Note: Clearing saves through `Esc - Clear Saves` will automatically return to the main menu to prevent the save from being automatically saved again.**

-<h2 id="section6">Material Usage</h2>
+<h2 id="section7">Material Usage</h2>
-The FPS-Demo has utilized a certain amount of open-source materials, covering most of the modeling, animation, and a very small number of prefabs.
+The Nighmare has utilized a certain amount of open-source materials, covering most of the modeling, animation, and a very small number of prefabs.
 We express our admiration for the selfless open-source spirit of these material creators.
 The project has utilized the following materials:

    - Low Poly FPS Pack
    - Flooded Grounds Map Model